 Retail Sales YoY in Latvia averaged 5.36 percent from 1999 until 2021, reaching an all time high of 60.60 percent in January of 1999 and a record low of -28.40 percent in December of 2009.
 This page provides - Latvia Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Latvia Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

 Retail Sales YoY in Latvia is expected to be 2.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Retail Sales YoY in Latvia to stand at 3.30 in 12 months time.
-In the long-term, the Latvia Retail Sales YoY is projected to trend around 4.20 percent in 2020, according to our econometric models.
+In the long-term, the Latvia Retail Sales YoY is projected to trend around 3.30 percent in 2022 and 4.20 percent in 2023, according to our econometric models.